Disadvantages of Garden Eggs Excessive Consumption

 Garden eggs, also referred to as eggplant or aubergines, are a vegetable that is rapidly gaining popularity in different parts of the world.

 It is a member of the nightshade family of plants and is used in a wide range of cuisines worldwide.

-Although they are frequently referred to as vegetables, they are actually fruits because they come from flowering plants and have seeds.
+Although they are frequently referred to as vegetables, they are fruits because they come from flowering plants and have seeds.

 Dietary Value of a Garden Egg ~ Nutritional Value of Garden Egg